 - Age: As participant age increases, so does the contribution amount.

-- Education: As education levels increase, contribution will also increase.
+- Education: As education levels increase, contribution to the public good will also increase.

 Funding / Grants